shauncksm/base64id-rs/README.md

 jHamKFSl5oM  -8325284168998721917  10121459904710829699
 ```

-A 64 bit integer (8 bytes) is efficiently stored and manipulated in memory.
+An integer is efficiently stored and manipulated in memory.
-When the value needs to be sent to a web client over HTTP, the value is base64url encoded and sent as exactly 11 base64url characters (11 bytes).
+However the integer cannot be sent to/from a web client in a url safe manor, without some encoding scheme.
+This library allows you to encode the integer to/from an base64url character string.

 For a video of the underlying concept in action, see [here](https://www.youtube.com/watch?v=gocwRvLhDf8).

-### Benefits
+## Benefits
-- 64 bit integers are sent in a url safe manor
+- Integers are made url safe
-- Reduces the number of bytes needed to send the integer as compared to decimal, which would require up to 20 bytes.
-- Allows users to easily copy/paste the integer as a string
+- Encoded integers use fewer bytes as compared to hex or decimal encoding
+- Tests for [RFC 4648](https://www.rfc-editor.org/rfc/rfc4648) compliance where implemented from the start and across the entire libary
+- base64id is `#![no_std]` by default with no heap allocation required
+- base64id uses `#![forbid(unsafe_code)]`

 ## Motivation
 I've used this concept a number of times in personal and work projects as I find it very useful.
 The problem is I've had to reimplement the functionality everytime.

-The motivation for this library was to design and implement the core concept once, while paying attention to metrics such as performance, correctness, and compatability.
-To that end:
+The motivation for this library was to design and implement the core concept once, while paying attention to metrics such as performance, correctness and compatability.
-- the library is `no_std` by default; with no heap allocation required, all execution is done on the stack
-- all base64 bit manipulation code is unit tested with fixed random values for compliance with [RFC 4648](https://www.rfc-editor.org/rfc/rfc4648)

 ## Installation
 Add the following to your `Cargo.toml` file